milos-ljubinkovic/milos-ljubinkovic.github.io/_posts/2023-11-02-fullstack.md

 ```

-Now we could end here but we don't want to lock down the function urls in our frontend
+Now we could end here but this results in a pair of randomly generated immutable URLs, which is something we don't want in our production code.
+We'll now put the function URLs behind a Cloudfront distribution in order to get some more flexibility within our stack and to help with the future maintainability of the system.
-function urls are randomly generated
-we want to have all of our APIs grouped in a single dns
-cloudfront also allows us to attach additional stuff like WAF, user info headers and logging

-So we create a cloudfront distribution which and put the two functions behind it.
-This gives us a randomly generated cloudfront distribution url, but if we are creating multiple environments we might want an easy way to tell them apart, so I added a dns record to the template which gets us a nice subdomain based on the current branch.
+Cloudfront also gives us some cool stuff as an extra, stuff like:
+- Ability to attach [WAF](https://docs.aws.amazon.com/waf/latest/developerguide/what-is-aws-waf.html) to help with security and spam prevention
+- [Cloudfront headers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/adding-cloudfront-headers.html) for easier user handling and content personalization
+- Logging and monitoring at the networking layer
+- etc

+I also added a DNS alias to the distribution through Route53, this isn't necessary as Cloudfront covers most of our routing needs, but it gives us a readable and easier to remember URL.
+Which is a must if you are working with multiple deployed environments or other people.

 ```
   CloudFrontDistribution: